-(b) Revenue recognition
+(b) Interest receivable and payable

-Interest receivable and similar income have been calculated using the effective interest method.
+Interest receivable and similar income and interest payable and similar charges have been calculated using the effective interest method.
 The effective interest method is a method of calculating the amortised cost of a financial asset or liability and of allocating the interest income or interest expense over the expected life of the financial instrument.
 The effective interest rate is the rate that exactly discounts the estimated future cash payments or receipts over the expected life of the financial instrument or, when appropriate, a shorter period, to the net carrying amount of the financial asset or financial liability.